Feature Prioritization

 Core Philosophy

 Prioritization is the most consequential activity in product management because it determines how limited resources are allocated.
 Every yes to one initiative is an implicit no to everything else.
+The hard truth is that most teams can execute 3-5 meaningful initiatives per quarter, and choosing the right 3-5 from a backlog of 50 is where product management earns its keep.
 Effective prioritization replaces gut feeling and political influence with structured evaluation against consistent criteria.
-The goal is not to build everything but to build the right things in the right order.
+The goal is not to build everything but to build the right things in the right order --- and to make the reasoning transparent enough that the team can disagree with the conclusion but not the process.

 Key Techniques